 Logic dictates that the connections need to be tight to make sure the water doesn’t escape.
 Otherwise, there would be constant leaks and you’d have to deal with water damage on a daily basis.
 But, what lots of DIYers fail to recognize is that they are created with that in mind; they are already watertight.

-By fastening them too much, there is a host of issues which can occur as a result.
+By fastening them too much, there is a host of issues that can occur as a result.
 These include but aren’t limited to:

 - Damaged Fittings